software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > There should be a page with a form for adding a question to a quiz.
 The teacher should not be able to add a question with a blank question text or correct answer, or without a difficulty level.
 Added questions of a quiz should be listed on a separate page.
 There should be a link to both these pages in the quiz edit page.
 Once a question has been added to a quiz, the teacher should be able to edit and delete it.
 The question list should have a "Edit" link and a "Delete" button next to each question.
 The "Edit" link should take the teacher to an edit form where they can edit the question's information.
 >
+> To quickly see questions of different difficulty level, the teacher should be able to filter the question list based on the difficulty level.
+Tthere could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
+>
-> To quickly see which quizzes are published and which are not, there should be some way for the teacher to filter the quiz list based on the published status.
-There could be for example "All", "Published", and "Not published" tabs at the top of the list.
+> There should also be some way for the teacher to filter the quiz list based on the published status.
+Similarly as with the question difficulty level filtering, there could be for example "All", "Published", and "Not published" tabs at the top of the list.
 >
 > The quiz list should display the date when the quiz was added.
 This way, the teacher would know how old the quiz is.
 Also, the quizzes should be listed from newest to oldest.
 This way, the teacher can find the latest quizzes quickly at the top of the list."
 >